-According to Men’s Health Magazine, teas.
+According to Men’s Health Magazine, Florida has some of the most “depressed” cities in the US..
 It seems they did research and compiled facts from such sources as the US Center for Disease Control and Prevention for suicide rates and the US Bureau of Labor Statistics for unemployment rates.
 They dug for information on how many people are on anti-depressant medication throughout the country.
 They pulled up information on how many people say they feel sad all the time or most of the time.

 What they found may surprise many around the country especially anybody currently thinking of moving to Florida.
 It wouldn’t surprise regular readers of this blog.
 Three of the worst seven cities for “sadness” in the US are in Florida.
 Miami and Tampa are listed as 7th and 4th saddest but the saddest place in the US seems to be St Petersburg Florida according to the data.